-944 INDEPENDENT STUDY IN WOOD ENGINEERING

-This course is designed to offer the motivated student an opportunity to further explore his or her interest in a specific content area and to demonstrate proficiency through special projects.
+944 INDEPENDENT STUDY IN WOOD ENGINEERING 3 credits This course is designed to offer the motivated student an opportunity to further explore his or her interest in a specific content area and to demonstrate proficiency through special projects.
 It is designed to develop problem solving skills, organizational ability, critical thinking, self-esteem, career development skills and interpersonal skills.
 Specific course topics and units are arranged by student /teacher conferences.
-Requirement: Application and teacher, counselor and Principal approval.
+Requirement: Application and teacher, counselor and principal approval.
+NOT OFFERED IN 2023-2024

-945 WOOD ENGINEERING IV

-This course is offered for students who have successfully completed three semesters of wood manufacturing course offerings.
+945 WOOD ENGINEERING IV 3 credits This course is offered for students who have successfully completed three semesters of wood manufacturing course offerings.
 Working collaboratively, students will engage in design principles to plan and construct the finished project.
 Students will recall previous lessons and activities to design a practical fine woodworking project.
 Students will plan their selected project considering selection of materials, tools, machines and techniques.
 Students are encouraged to develop and apply problem-solving and decision-making practices during the context of their coursework.
 Emphasis will be placed on safe practices and quality of and pride in workmanship.
 Finally, as part of the total coursework, each student will construct a practical shop jig for use in the various shop activities and processes.